How to Wash Your Pillows the Right Way

 - Check the pillow seams and mend any weak ones that might break.

-- Opt for a gentle or delicate wash and spin cycle and add detergent, like this one.
+- Opt for a gentle or delicate wash and spin cycle and add detergent.
+We’d go with this one—it was one of our Most Trusted Brands.
 Wash with some same-colored towels, too.

 - If you have a top-loading washer, stop it occasionally to press air from the pillows during the wash cycle.